The Koinonia Lectures

 The Koinonia lectures, co-organised by Westminster Abbey, the Diocese of London, and St Paul’s Cathedral, offer an opportunity to engage with the latest research from a wide range of theological and ecclesiological thinkers.

-The programme will draw on distinguished speakers from international and ecumenical contexts and will explore a diverse range of topics.
+The programme draws on distinguished speakers from international and ecumenical contexts and explores a diverse range of topics.

-There will be four online lectures and two in-person lectures, one at St Paul’s and one at Westminster Abbey.
-Each will comprise a 45-minute presentation followed by a question and answer session.
+There are four online lectures and two in-person lectures, one at St Paul’s and one at Westminster Abbey, each season.
+Each comprises a 45-minute presentation followed by a question and answer session.

 Everyone is welcome to attend the events, which are free of charge, but booking is essential.

-Recordings of previous lectures can be found in the Koinonia Lectures playlist on YouTube.
+You can find recordings of the other lectures in the 2022 - 2023 Koinonia Lectures series on YouTube.